 Cycling the Sheep River Valley in Kananaskis Country is an easy day trip from Calgary and a great biking adventure.
-It’s only a 45 minute drive to the town of Turner Valley south of Calgary, the starting point for an exceptionally scenic bike ride through to Sheep River Falls.
+It’s only a 45-minute drive to the town of Turner Valley (renamed Diamond Valley on January 1, 2023) south of Calgary, the starting point for an exceptionally scenic bike ride through to Sheep River Falls.

-Where can you park to do the Sheep River Valley bike ride?
+Where can you park for the Sheep River Valley bike ride?

-There is free car parking at the Community Hall in Turner Valley just one block from Main Street.
+There is free car parking at the Community Hall in Turner Valley (Diamond Valley) just one block from Main Street.

 You get into Kananaskis Country on this bike ride